 COLOMBO: Papal visits to Sri Lanka seem to be uncannily linked to regime changes in the island nation.

-The first Pope to visit Sri Lanka (then called Ceylon) was Pope Paul VI.
-He came on December 4, 1970.
+The first Pope to visit Sri Lanka (then called Ceylon) was Pope Paul VI on December 4, 1970.
 He had been invited by Prime Minister Dudley Senanayake, but he was received by Senanayake’s successor, Sirimavo Bandaranaike.

-The President who invited Pope Francis did not receive him because he had been ousted.
+The President who invited Pope Francis did not receive him because he had been ousted in an election.
 It was President Mahinda Rajapaksa who invited Pope Francis to visit Sri Lanka when he got an audience with him at the Vatican in November 2014.
 But by the time the Pope came, as scheduled on January 13, 2015, Rajapaksa had been replaced by Maithripala Sirisena, and it was the latter who received him.